patelnav/ctrlspeak/README.md

 - ⚡ **Triple-Tap Magic**: Start/stop recording with a quick `Ctrl` triple-tap
 - 📋 **Auto-Paste**: Text lands right where you need it, no extra clicks
 - 🔊 **Audio Cues**: Hear when recording begins and ends
-- 🍎 **Mac Optimized**: Harnesses Apple Silicon’s MPS for blazing performance
+- 🍎 **Mac Optimized**: Harnesses Apple Silicon's MPS for blazing performance
 - 🌟 **Top-Tier Models**: Powered by NVIDIA NeMo and OpenAI Whisper

 ## 🛠️ Get Started